Explore Writing With Louis Sachar

 - Unit Plan:

-- Learn about the author's writing process and how he came up with his idea for Holes
+- Learn about the author's writing process and how he came up with his idea for the novel Holes

 - Reflect on their own writing process and create collages to illustrate how they view writing personally